stgm/public_html/quality/index.md

 # Code quality

 Code quality is a popular topic among software engineers.
-Reflective literature about this very subject is often recommended between practitioners (for examples, see [Goodreads](https://www.goodreads.com/shelf/show/programming)).
+Reflective literature about this very subject is often recommended between practitioners (for examples see [Goodreads](https://www.goodreads.com/shelf/show/programming)).
 In this line of research, I analyse how teachers provide feedback on code quality to university students and how this aligns with norms in use among professionals.

 ## Rubric